jmnuf/qleei-lang/README.md

 This language tries to do as little "parsing" as possible so it runs the code as it sees it.

-Try it out at the [github page](https://jmnuf.github.com/qleei-lang/web/)
+Try it out at the [online playground](https://jmnuf.github.io/qleei-lang/playground/)

 ## Language Constructs